srobinson/a11y-tutorials/src/carousel/carousel.md

 ### The images

-The images container (`.carousel-interface-image`) uses a combination of Flexbox and `object-fit: cover` to make sure any arbitrary image takes up the height and width available while keeping its aspect ratio.
+The image uses `object-fit: cover` to make sure any arbitrary image takes up the height and width available while keeping its aspect ratio.
 The `imageHeight` is adjustable in the options object.
 The default (in pixels) is `150`.

 ```js
 var carouselElem = document.querySelector('.carousel');